rafet2005/test-repo2/chipseq_test.md

 ```

-**Convert the alignment to BAM format, then create an index, and sort the BAM file.** (20 minutes)
+**Convert the alignment to BAM format, then create an index and sort the BAM file.** (20 minutes)

-A bam (smaller and faster to process) file format is needed for the next analysis, so we need to convert the sam file to bam file using samtools.
+For the next analysis, we need a bam (smaller and faster to process) file format, so we need to convert the sam file to a bam file using samtools.

 Run the following command:

 ```
-samtools view –h -bS -o output_unsorted.bam input.sam
+samtools view â€“h -bS -o output_unsorted.bam input.sam
 ```